cwray-tech/gamer/README.md

 - Laravel
 - From Laracasts tutorial with custom added features.

-## Why I built Gamer
+## Why I'm building Gamer

-I wanted to feature some of my abilities as a web developer, and get to know the Laravel 7 framework better.
+I want to feature some of my abilities as a web developer, and get to know the Laravel 7 framework better.
-I also wanted to add to my public GitHub profile some work so that future employers have an idea of what I can do.
+I also want to add to my public GitHub profile some work so that future employers have an idea of what I can do.